 Publication is not necessary for copyright protection.

 You may make a new claim in your work if the changes are substantial and creative, something more than just editorial changes or minor changes.
 This would qualify as a new derivative work.
 For instance, simply making spelling corrections throughout a work does not warrant a new registration, but adding an additional chapter would.
-See Circular 14, Copyright Registration for Derivative Works, for further information.
+See Circular 14, Copyright Registration in Derivative Works and Compilations, for further information.

 If you register online, you may attach an electronic copy of your deposit unless a hard-copy deposit is required under the "Best Edition" requirements of the Library of Congress.
 See Circular 7b.
 If you file using a paper application, our only requirement is that all three elements—the application, the copy or copies of the work, and the filing fee—be sent in the same package.
 Please limit any individual box to 20 pounds.
 Many people send their material to us by certified mail, with a return receipt request, but this is not required.